How to make successful virtual B2B pitch meetings

 Don’t be that person that’s fumbling words as you read them of the presentation, because this is the first time you’re seeing it.
 A lot of people leave the creation of the slides to someone else and don’t prepare the parts they’ll be presenting and it shows.

 Make sure to memorize your presentation and deliver it with confidence.
 This doesn’t come easy for everyone, which is why you should do a test pitch with your team.
 Once you pick the software for your virtual meeting, ask your team to jump on a call and help you rehearse.
+Alongside this, consider using noise-cancelling software as well so that your meetings are smooth and productive.

 Put the focus on the value of your service